MicrosoftDocs/azure-docs/articles/search/cognitive-search-skill-sentiment.md

 #	Microsoft.Skills.Text.Sentiment cognitive skill

-The **Sentiment** skill evaluates unstructured text along a positive-negative continuu, and for each record, returns a numeric score between 0 and 1.
+The **Sentiment** skill evaluates unstructured text along a positive-negative continuum, and for each record, returns a numeric score between 0 and 1.
 Scores close to 1 indicate positive sentiment, and scores close to 0 indicate negative sentiment.

 ## @odata.type
 Microsoft.Skills.Text.SentimentSkill